Elden Emblem (WIP - 20ish Chapters, playable up to Leyndell/Morgott)

 Download Link:

-To play Elden Emblem, download the ups file from the above link and patch it onto your own Fire Emblem: The Sacred Stones rom.
+To play Elden Emblem, download the latest ups file from the above link and patch it onto your own Fire Emblem: The Sacred Stones rom.

 For the age rating, I put 13+.
 Elden Ring is 17+ for violence and blood/gore.
 This is based on Elden Ring, but with pixelized gba graphics and nothing gory is shown, so I think 13+ is appropriate.
 However, some of the writing taken directly from Elden Ring may describe some gruesome imagery which may be disturbing.